fmrtl73/pxdocs/content/install-with-other/dcos/operate-and-maintain/portworx-volumes.md

 Portworx volumes are created, instantiated, and [managed by DCOS](http://mesos.apache.org/documentation/latest/isolators/docker-volume/).
 Portworx volumes can be used with both Docker containers and Mesos/UCR container.

-When using Docker containers, volumes are provisioned and mounted using Docker and it's volume drivers directly.
+When using Docker containers, volumes are provisioned and mounted using Docker and its volume drivers directly.

 When using Mesos/UCR containers DCOS uses [dvdcli]( https://github.com/codedellemc/dvdcli) to provision and mount volumes. `dvdcli` talks to Portworx using the docker plugin API, see here to understand Portworx implementation of the
 [API](/install-with-other/docker/how-to/volume-plugin)